osg-htc/docs/docs/other/configuration-with-osg-configure.md

 Misc Services
 -------------

 This section handles the configuration of services that do not have a dedicated section for their configuration.

 This section is contained in `/etc/osg/config.d/10-misc.ini` which is provided by the `osg-configure-misc` RPM.

-This section primarily deals with authorization.
-For information on suggested settings for your CE, see the [authorization section of the HTCondor-CE install documents](https://twiki.grid.iu.edu/bin/view/Documentation/Release3/InstallHTCondorCE#Configuring_authorization).
+This section primarily deals with authentication/authorization.
+For information on suggested settings for your CE, see the [authentication section of the HTCondor-CE install documents](../compute-element/install-htcondor-ce#configuring-authentication).

 | Option                                | Values Accepted                                | Explanation                                                                                                                                                                                                                                                                                                                                                                          |
 |---------------------------------------|------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|